 The transition from pediatric registered respiratory therapist to adult registered nurse has been… difficult, to say the least.

-Six months after graduation, I’m two months in to my first job, still on new-RN orientation, and question my decision on a daily basis.
+Six months after graduation, I’m two months in to my first job.
+I’m still on new-RN orientation, and question my decision on a daily basis.
 Nursing is not inherently a difficult profession as compared to respiratory therapy, but it is a completely different one.

-After graduation I promptly took and passed the NCLEX, went to Europe, then began applying for jobs.
+After graduation I promptly took and passed the NCLEX, went to Europe [find posts tagged Adventures of DJandM for that content], then began applying for jobs.
 I was contacted by an adult pulmonary step-down unit, interviewed, and hired.
-After three weeks in hospital orientation, I was released onto my floor, and then realized my mistake.
+After three weeks in hospital orientation, I was released onto my floor, and promptly realized my mistake.
 This unit, and perhaps this career is not for me.
-Transition sucks; it is a time that brings out all my insecurities and fears, and having multiple preceptors and an unavailable nurse manager and educator has not made this easy.
-As a RT, I knew what my job was, and how to do it, and who to go to when I had questions.
+Transition sucks; no doubt about it.
+It brings out my fears and insecurities.
+Having multiple preceptors and an unavailable nurse manager and educator has not made this easy.
+As a RT, I knew what my job was, and how to do it.
+I knew who to go to when I had questions.
 In this position, I have different people telling me how to do things differently on a daily basis.
 While I understand that everyone develops their own system for doing things, it would be helpful for people to not constantly tell me I am doing ‘this’ wrong– whatever ‘this’ may be.

-The transition from working essentially independently under protocols in several areas of the hospital to being confined to one area and essentially having to ask permission to do anything with a patient is a hard one, and it has confirmed my decision to become a nurse practitioner sooner rather than later.
+The transition from working essentially independently using protocols to having to ask permission to do anything with a patient is a hard one.
+It has confirmed my decision to become a nurse practitioner sooner rather than later.

 I am already looking into what my next steps are going to be.
 I start my BSN next semester.
-It should take one year and then I can apply to NP school… which was my goal for becoming a registered nurse to begin with.
+A BSN will take a year.
+After that, I can apply to NP school… which was my goal for becoming a registered nurse to begin with.